 A substantial hazard to public health has suddenly emerged from the "severe acute respiratory syndrome (SARS)" global pandemic caused by the coronavirus SARS-CoV-2 “[coronavirus disease 2019 (COVID-19), Sarbecovirus subgenus, Betacoronavirus genus, Coronaviridae family]"[1-5].
-Up until the 02 September 2022, the total infected cases were 607013841; total deaths were 6508326 and total vaccinated were 12185442365[2,6].
+Up until the September 2, 2022, the total infected cases were 607013841; total deaths were 6508326 and total vaccinated were 12185442365[2,6].
 The most common and important clinical manifestation of COVID-19, alternating from moderate respiratory symptoms to severe pneumonia, is respiratory involvement, even though many people still show no symptoms.
 The severe Corona virus infection, however, is a systemic illness that can cause myocardial injury, heart failure, vascular inflammation, myocarditis, cardiac arrhythmias, hypoxic encephalopathy, multi-organ failure, and eventually death[1-5,7-11].

 Though severe liver damage is rare, the liver remains a potential target for Coronavirus.
-This infection poses a novel challenge for hepatologists because it may harm the liver by direct (viral translocation from the gastointestinal tract to the liver) or indirect pathways (systemic inflammation, hepatic ischemia and hypoxia, effects on pre-existing liver illnesses, and drug-related liver injury)[12-17].
+This infection poses a novel challenge for hepatologists because it may harm the liver by direct (viral translocation from the gastrointestinal tract to the liver) or indirect pathways (systemic inflammation, hepatic ischemia and hypoxia, effects on pre-existing liver illnesses, and drug-related liver injury)[12-17].

 Notably, nonalcoholic fatty liver disease (NAFLD), a chronic dysmetabolic pandemic with a prevalence rate of > 30% in the global population, has become the most widespread liver disease in the world.
 Furthermore, NAFLD is a "fellow traveler" with a number of risk factors, metabolic syndrome, and diseases rather than a stand-alone disorder.
 Along with this viewpoint, the term "metabolic-associated fatty liver disease" (also known as "MAFLD") has recently given the acronym NAFLD a second look[18,19].
 Therefore, NAFLD/MAFLD may impact how COVID-19-infected “patients” fare.
 Additionally, in situations of chronic injury, the liver itself is more vulnerable to medicines.